wedaa/LongTail-Log-Analysis/README.md

 23) DONE  Make a pretty graph of number of unique IP addresses per day over the last 30 days.

+25) DONE: (I took the comments out of the files.)
+There's a "bug" in the .grep files where a "#" character matches some of the lines even though the rest of the line does not exist.
+This is due to my not fully understanding how the grep -vf command works.

 26) DONE: Need to work on code for the "consolidation" server.